Abdelhakim-gh/SRI_Project/README.md

 ### Installation

 - There are two pieces of Xapian you need to follow this guide: the library itself, and support for the language you’re going to be using.
-This guide was originally written with examples in Python, and we’ve made a start on full translations into Java, Perl, PHP and C++.
+This guide was originally written with examples in Python, and we’ve made a start on full translations into Java, Perl, PHP and C++ check the [guide](https://getting-started-with-xapian.readthedocs.io/en/latest/overview.html) for more informations.
 - Use ubuntu for runtime environment
 - Execute `setup/install-xapian.sh` to download & setup the environment